You Deserve It: Format

 The contestant plays for a beneficiary, who is put on surveillance throughout the show and told of the winnings at the end.

-He or she plays five rounds which involve identifying a "Who", "What" or "Where" subject based on a series of clues.
+They play five rounds which involve identifying a "Who", "What" or "Where" subject based on a series of clues.
 The player is given the subject's category and one free clue.
-An additional 9 clues are hidden on the board; clues are revealed in a predetermined order, and get progressively easier.
+An additional 9 clues are hidden on the board; clues are revealed in a predetermined order and get progressively easier.
 The bank for each round is divided into nine increasing values, hidden behind the numbers 1 through 9.
 To purchase a clue, the player chooses a numbered card.
 The amount is revealed and subtracted from the bank, then the clue is revealed.
 A player can guess the subject at any time, but they only get one guess.
-A correct guess adds the remaining money in the bank to the contestant's total winnings; if the guess is incorrect, no money is banked for that round.
-In the first four rounds, the incorrect guess will force the contestant to replay the round for the same maximum amount as the previous round that they got the incorrect answer on (this reduces the top prize); likewise, an incorrect guess on round 5 will result in the total winnings for the beneficiary being cut in half.
+A correct guess adds the remaining money in the bank to the contestant's total winnings; if the guess is incorrect, no money is banked for that round and the player then continue with the next, more valuable round.

-Format Changes
+Gameplay Changes

-On June 23, 2013, the format was Round 5 changed and the $30,000 round was removed which had previously been worth is now round 5, the game's most valuable round.
-The new round 4 is now worth A new rule was also introduced, making a wrong answer much more costly.
-Previously, a wrong answer only meant that the contestant would take $0 from that round and could then continue with the next, more valuable round.
-The current rule is explained above in the "Format" section.
-A smaller screen to the right of the main screen provides the contestant with the numbers with hidden amounts (the costs for the next clue) behind them.
+The series' pilot aired on December 26, 2011, with a different stage set and new bank amounts for round 4 and round 5, which were $75,000 and $100,000.
+A new rule had also been introduced, making a wrong answer much more costly.
+Every incorrect guess (or lack of an answer after all 10 clues) not only disabled the level with the highest amount at that time, but also forced the player to repeat the failed level in the next round.
+Unlike all the previous episodes, in which the contestant chose a number for a random value in the main screen, in episode 6 there was a smaller screen to the right of main screen, with the numbers revolving inside.